Cam-00/vjepa2-deepspeed/README.md

-Arnaud, Sergio and Gejji, Abha and Martin, Ada and Robert Hogan, Francois and Dugas, Daniel and Bojanowski, Piotr and Khalidov, Vasil and Labatut, Patrick and Massa, Francisco and Szafraniec, Marc and Krishnakumar, Kapil and Li, Yong and Ma, Xiaodong and Chandar, Sarath and Meier, Franziska and LeCun, Yann and Rabbat, Michael and Ballas, Nicolas}, journal={arXiv preprint arXiv:2506.09985}, year={2025}
+Arnaud, Sergio and Gejji, Abha and Martin, Ada and Robert Hogan, Francois and Dugas, Daniel and Bojanowski, Piotr and Khalidov, Vasil and Labatut, Patrick and Massa, Francisco and Szafraniec, Marc and Krishnakumar, Kapil and Li, Yong and Ma, Xiaodong and Chandar, Sarath and Meier, Franziska and LeCun, Yann and Rabbat, Michael and Ballas, Nicolas, CamWong}, journal={arXiv preprint arXiv:2506.09985}, year={2025}
 }